Individual - Income determinationLast reviewed - 26 February 2023

 Domestic and foreign travel allowances, as well as mileage and lunch allowances in excess of those permitted to employees of state departments, are also taxable as employment income.

 In general, benefits in kind provided by an employer are subject to income tax at the employee level.
 There are specific provisions on taxation of employer-provided housing or housing allowances, use and acquisition of company cars, and share plans.

-The taxable benefit from the use of a company car is taxable at the employee level if there is a written agreement between the employer and the employee regarding the allocation of a specific car to the last.
+For personal income tax purposes, the taxable benefit from the use of a company car is taxable at the employee level if there is a written agreement between the employer and the employee regarding the allocation of a specific car to the last.
 In these circumstances, the benefit corresponds to 0.75% of the market value of the car, multiplied by the number of months of use of the car.
 If the company car is then acquired by the employee, a further benefit in kind will correspond to the positive difference between the market price of the car and the total amount already taxed as a benefit in kind to the employee as a result of using the car plus the acquisition price.
 The market price corresponds to the difference between the acquisition price and the balance derived from that value considering a depreciation factor published by the relevant authorities.

 Termination of employment

 Redundancy payments are taxable on the portion that exceeds the average remuneration paid during the last 12 months of employment, multiplied by the number of years of employment, unless a new employment contract or service contract is concluded with the employer or a related person within 24 months from the date of termination of the employment contract.

 However, in case of a manager or administrator, the redundancy payments are fully liable to taxation.
 This measure is also applicable for public sector managers and PE representatives.

 EUR 4,104 of pension income is tax exempt.